Halden sculptures: Notable Halden sculptures

 Halde Haniel (Bottrop) – "Totems" and amphitheater.
 On the Haniel spoil hill (185 m asl) Basque artist Augustin Ibarrola installed 100 painted railway sleepers ("Totems") in 2002.
 The vertical sleepers symbolize the union of industrial space and nature, transforming the former mining dump into an open-air art installation.
 The summit also features a circular "Bergarena" amphitheatre (built of mining spoil in a Greek-theatre layout) used for performances.
 (A summit cross and Stations of the Cross were added in the 1980s–90s, reflecting the site's mining heritage.)

 Tetrahedron Bottrop (Halde Beckstraße) – Walkable tetrahedron (1995).
 Atop the Beckstraße heap in Bottrop stands a steel tetrahedral framework designed by Wolfgang Christ (opened 3 Oct 1995).
 Each edge of the tetrahedron is 60 m long, and the shape rests on four concrete pillars (9 m tall).
 In total it contains ~1,500 m of steel tubing weighing 210 t.
 Visitors can climb internal stairways and platforms: the structure reaches about 40 m height above its concrete legs, with a viewing deck near the top.
-A light sculpture "Fraktal" by Jürgen LIT Fischer crowns the summit.
+A light sculpture "Fraktal" by Jürgen Fischer crowns the summit.
 The Tetrahedron (officially Haldenereignis Emscherblick) was built as an IBA Emscher Park project, and is now a landmark and panoramic viewpoint.

 Tiger & Turtle – Magic Mountain (Duisburg) – Walkable roller-coaster (2011).
 On the Heinrich-Hildebrand-Höhe (Angerpark, Duisburg-Angerhausen) stands Tiger & Turtle – Magic Mountain, a 20 m–high sculpture by Heike Mutter and Ulrich Genth.
 Made of galvanized steel, it resembles a winding roller coaster with staircases throughout.
 Its floor area is roughly 40×41 m and accessible up to 13 m height; one loop is closed to form the art piece.
 Up to 880 LED lights line the structure, making it glow at night.
 Since opening in Nov 2011, Tiger & Turtle has been a signature "walkable coaster" landmark – scenic day and night – with guided tours often run by the Duisburg tourism board.

 Halde Norddeutschland (Neukirchen-Vluyn) – Hallenhaus and Himmelstreppe.
 This 102 m heap features two modern art structures.
 One is the Hallenhaus (2006) by Planergruppe OBSERVATORIUM (Rotterdam): a steel-frame "hall" built atop the summit.
 The other is the Himmelstreppe ("Stairway to Heaven," 2007): a 359-step outdoor staircase ascending ~52 m from base to top, with LED-lit handrails.
 Together these create illuminated landmarks – the skeletal Hallenhaus greeting visitors even at night, and the Himmelstreppe guiding hikers skyward.